LaunchCodeEducation/java-web-dev-wiki/Class-14-(SQL-Part-1).md

 ## Announcements
 1. Students are over half way done with Unit 2.
 Give them a shout out!
 1. Graded Assignment #4 covers the material from Classes 14-17.
-As always encourage the students to take the time to read through the whole assignment and see what they can get started on now.
+As always, encourage the students to take the time to read through the whole assignment and see what they can get started on now.
 1. Check with your course manager for any important announcements.

 ## Large Group Time (Instructor)